jlinoff/my-mac-setup/README.md

 better.
 See this [link](https://github.com/containers/podman/issues/8016) for information about progress towards fixing the `podman` volume mount problem.

+> The above statement is no longer true.
+Podman now mounts directories correctly.

 I really like where [colima](https://github.com/abiosoft/colima) is going as well and am keeping an eye on it.

 Neither podman or colima are a replacement for docker on mac yet because of their lack of support for volume mounts.